1. Name

 2. What is the Civil Service LGBT+ Network?

-CSLGBT+ is the umbrella organisation of ‘grass roots’ staff networks that support civil servants who have a minority sexual orientation or gender identity (LGBT+) in central government departments, agencies and their associated public bodies.
+• CSLGBT+ is the employee voice network that represents the interests of civil servants who have a minority sexual orientation, gender identity or expression, or variation in sex characteristics (LGBT+) in central government departments, agencies and their associated public bodies.

 3. Aim